Mr Chris Austin, Director, CTS Consultants (QLD) Co-chair

-Ms Kate Fitzgerald, Director Relief and Recovery, Emergency Management Victoria
+Ms Kate Fitzgerald, Director – Relief & Recovery, Emergency Management Victoria (VIC) Co-chair

 Kate Fitzgerald is the Director Relief and Recovery within Emergency Management Victoria (EMV).
 Kate is responsible for leading the Relief and Recovery Directorate to develop and deliver relief and recovery reform across the sector through the Resilient Recovery Strategy and to lead relief and recovery emergency coordination across Government.